Notes to Participants

 - Assembly and dismissal point: Middle Road (Ground Level of Exit L1, MTR Tsim Sha Tsui Station), Tsim Sha Tsui, Kowloon

-- Roundtrip transportation: assembly point to the cycling starting point and the cycling end point to dismissal point
+- Roundtrip transportation: assembly point to the hiking starting point and the hiking end point to dismissal point

 - Make sure you are covered by the travel or any applicable insurance.

 - Gauge whether your fitness level is appropriate for the difficulty level of the route.

 - Any person who is pregnant or suffering from chronic diseases such as heart disease or high blood pressure should not participate in the this event.

 - For participants between the age of 12 to 17, they must obtain consent from their parents or guardians in order to join the tour.
 Parents/Guardians are required to sign Parent/Guardian Consent Form at the assembly point before the commencement of the Tour.

 - Pay attention to weather conditions – if the trip is to be cancelled due to inclement weather, you will be notified 2 hours before the assembly time of the trip by email.
 In this case a refund of the registration fee will be arranged.

 - If weather condition deteriorates during the tour, the programme host may shorten or terminate the trip for safety’s sake.
 There will not be any refund of the registration fee in this case.

 - Read the activity details and tips carefully and familiarise yourself with your chosen route.